atlan-antillia/Ovarian-Tumor-1Class-Image-Dataset/README.md

 Please run Python script <a href="./generator/ImageMaskDatasetGenerator.py">ImageMaskDatasetGenerator.py</a>. to create augmented jpg image and mask files.<br>
 <pre>
->python create_base_dataset_512x512.py
+>python ImageMaskDatasetGenerator.py
 </pre>
 This script performs the following image processings.<br>
 <pre>
 1 Create 512x512 square masks from the original img files in <b>annotations</b>.

-2 Create 512x512 square images corresponding to the mask files from the original image files in <b>images/</b> folder
+2 Create 512x512 square images corresponding to the mask files from the original image files in <b>images/</b> folder.
+3 Create rotated, flipped and mirrored masks and images from the 512x512 files.
 </pre>
 The created <b>Ovarian-Tumor-master</b> dataset has the following folder structure.<br>